CPU vs GPU: What's the difference?

 An Introduction to CPUs

-The Evolution and Function of CPUs
+The evolution and function of CPUs

 Short for the central processing unit, the CPU is an essential component of a computer, enabling it to execute instructions and store data.
 The Intel 4004 is widely recognized as the first commercially available CPU.
 It was a 4-bit processor with 640 bytes of RAM, a far cry from the 32 and 64-bit architectures we have today.
 The number of bits a CPU can process dictates the size and complexity of calculations it can handle.